Collections

 Why Certified Mail matters for demand letters

-Send final demand letters via Certified Mail with Electronic Return Receipt.
+For high-stakes demand letters, send by Certified Mail with Electronic Return Receipt when the mailpiece qualifies.
 This gives you:

-- Proof of mailing — Documentation that you sent it
+- Proof of mailing - documentation that the letter entered the mail stream.

 What happens if they don't pay